 What we need to accept from here on is – we are entering a ‘new normal’.
 After the last 12 months, we have learned a lot about the unexpected.
 The key for the construction industry will be to protect ourselves and ensure we are ready for anything.

 As outlined above, with people unable to come from Europe or go to Europe we will be faced with further difficulties within the European market.
-Much of the drylining sector labour force is supplemented and sourced from Europe.
-One of the main challenges facing the sector now is one of labour shortages.
+Much of the drylining sector labour force comes from Europe.
+One of the main challenges facing the sector now is labour shortages.